-SUBMISSIONS FOR THE PROTEST ISSUE OF POPSHOT ARE NOW OPEN
+SUBMISSIONS FOR THE PROTEST ISSUE OF POPSHOT

 We have just finished putting together the Freedom issue (thank you to all who submitted, the magazine will thump through letterboxes and appear on newsstands at the end of next week), allowing us to open the doors for new submissions.